kavindu-chethani/kavindu-chethani/README.md

 ### Hi there 👋

-I'm an SLIIT IT Undergraduate:mortar_board:,
+I'm an SLIIT IT Undergraduate
 <br/>
 Intresting in programming:computer:
 <br/>